 - If the library has implemented the Extended Service Definition for returning holdings information to OCLC:

 - The client returns the OCLC record control number to the OCLC server.

-- The server receives the OCLC record control number, matches it to the submitting library's authorization, then adds the library's symbol to the master record in WorldCat or deletes the library's symbol from the master record in WorldCat.
-OCLC archives a copy of the master record for the library.
+- The server receives the OCLC record control number, matches it to the submitting library's authorization, then adds the library's symbol to the WorldCat record in WorldCat or deletes the library's symbol from the WorldCat record in WorldCat.
+OCLC archives a copy of the WorldCat record for the library.

-If the library has decided to use data sync for returning local holdings information to OCLC, see Transfer files with SFTP.
+If the library has decided to use data sync for returning local holdings information to OCLC, see Exchange file with OCLC.